 As I was writing my interview for the KuKuK website, I thought about my favorite place for quite a while.
 I couldn’t pick one particular spot, so I ended up listing Wettenberg, Paris, Sebec Lake in Maine, Tuscany, Dordogne and Brittany.
 I feel as if I have left a part of my soul in all of these places.
 But I had to ask myself why.

-I spent many summer school vacations there (about two and a half months).
+I spent many summer school vacations there (about two and a half months each year).
 Later, several family get-togethers were celebrated there.
 After I moved to Germany, almost every visit home included a stay at „Wilderness Aloha“ – the camp’s name.
 Following my marriage to Dieterich, we too spent a lot of vacation there.
-Dieterich often said that it was almost paradise, except for the biting insects.
+Dieterich often said that it was almost paradise - except for the biting insects.
 Dieterich has painted several pictures, a few of which I am showing here.

 I am always amazed at how diverse France is.
 I haven’t been able to see everything on my list yet.
 I have definitely lost my heart to the Dordogne region.
 The outdoor markets alone are worth a trip there, not to mention the myriad of historic and natural sights.
-A few years ago, we were able to rent a in Lalinde for one of our cooking classes.
-As we approached the chateau, the sight of the roofs over the wall already had captivated me.
+A few years ago, we were able to rent a chateau in Lalinde for one of our cooking classes.
+As we approached it, the sight of the roofs over the wall instantly captivated me.
 I felt as if I were coming home.

 Two years ago, I was in western Brittany for the first time.
 We did „Gamping“ (camping im private gardens).
-The spot is really unique.
+The camping spot in Trégunc, near Concarneau, is really unique.
 Despite the fact that the sanitary facilities are a bit rustic, we want to go back there.
-Last year, we couldn’t and it doesn’t look very good for this June.
+Last year, we couldn’t and it doesn’t look very good for this June either.
 Dieterich painted a view looking out from our tent.

 Italy is also country filled with special sites.
 For over twenty years, we have tried to go as often as possible to l’Agresto, a country house in Casole d’Elsa, Tuscany.
 In the meanwhile, we have a very nice friendship with the owners.
 When my father was alive, he always wanted to go there and for good reasons.
 One of my favorite memories there took place a couple of years ago.
 We were invited to take part in a family pizza party.
 Sitting outside under an almost full moon, we were served the best pizza we have every eaten.
 Unfortunately, we don't have any pictures of that wonderful evening.

-Each time we had been to Tuscany, I always avoided taking a daytrip to Florence with the rest of the group.
-It’s not as if I didn’t like the renaissance city.
+Each time we had been to Tuscany, I always avoided taking a day trip to Florence with the rest of the group.
+It’s not as if I didn’t like the Renaissance city.
 Quite the opposite, actually.
-With all of its sites, even not including all of the museums, I was completely overwhelmed.
+With all of its sites, not even including all of the museums, I was completely overwhelmed.
 I often said that someday I would rent an apartment on the middle of the historic center for a week.
 To do it really right, you need to stay for many months.
-Even though we couldn’t stay months, in 2017 we rented the perfect apartment in „Torre dei Donati“, one of the oldesst medieval towers left in the city. einer der ältesten mittelalterlichen Türme.
+Even though we couldn’t stay months, in 2017 we rented the perfect apartment in „Torre dei Donati“, one of the oldest medieval towers left in the city.
 (My next installment will be about our adventure trying to find the apartment.)
-To get to the apartment, we had to go up about one hundred steps, which was definitely worth every step and also allowed us daily to eat a delicious ice cream without a guilty conscience.
+To get to the apartment, we had to climb up about one hundred steps, which was definitely worth every step and also allowed us daily to eat a delicious ice cream without a guilty conscience.

 The apartment is on three floors.
 Even though we had seen pictures of it online, we were not prepared when the owner showed us around.
 I burst into tears when we got to the living room on the top floor with its breathtaking views of the Duomo cathedral, Palazzo Vecchio (medieval town hall) and much of the Florence skyline.

 Germany is also a country with a lot to offer.
 But there is no doubt that my favorite place here is Wettenberg, and not just because of its castle.
 Dieterich and I have been able to become quite integrated here.
-We know a lot of fantastic people, who inspire us to be involved in town activities.
+We have met a lot of fantastic people, who inspire us to be involved in our town's activities.
 We love to travel but are always so happy to get a glimpse of „our“ castle from a distance when we return home.